How to use Apple Pencil: The Ultimate Guide

 Getting started with your Apple Pencil is incredibly easy.
 Here's what you need to know!

-The 9.7-inch and 12.9-inch iPad Pro are both competent tablets in their own right, but it's the Apple Pencil that elevates those devices to true "pro" status.
+The 10.5-inch and 12.9-inch iPad Pro (as well as their older sibling, the 9.7-inch) are all competent tablets in their own right, but it's the Apple Pencil that elevates those devices to true "pro" status.
 The Pencil gives you the power to draw and sketch with full pressure sensitivity on your iPad, along with tilt control, side shading, and proper palm rejection.
 It's also an incredibly smart tool for hand-lettering and writing, letting you take notes at extremely small sizes without line aberrations or lag.

 To take full advantage of the Apple Pencil, however, you need to know how to use it.
 Here's our complete guide to making the most out of your stylus, whether you're a beginning artist, average note-taker, or a total pro.